ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Mark: goes back to the previous discussion, if we do something bigger than AI, this changes and we need to define that somehow.

-Martin: the big question to me is if peope want to express this preferance and we are denying that
+Martin: the big question to me is if people want to express this preference and we are denying that

 * Can you live with shipping a vocabulary that includes a top-level preference? total participants : 39 - yes 17 no 8 - no opinion 3
 * Can you live with shipping a vocabulary that excludes a top-level preference? total participants : 39 - yes 17 - no 6 - no opinion 6